H4HWV2011/msjarvis-public-docs/thesis/14-hippocampus-and-memory-consolidation.md

 The consolidation layer sits between fast‑changing streams of requests and the slower, more stable memory and knowledge stores.

-- A dedicated FastAPI service exposes a `/chat` endpoint that:
+- A GBIM promotion and normalization pipeline:
-  - Reads a user message.
+  - Promotes WV GIS features and other raw inputs into `gbim_worldview_entity`, keyed by `worldview_id`, `entity_type`, `source_table`, and `source_pk`.
-  - Retrieves similar past documents from the `conversation_memory` collection using a Chroma client.
+  - Maintains a 1:1 normalized belief row for every GBIM entity in `gbim_belief_normalized`, with JSONB axes (`identity`, `who`, `for_whom`, `what`, `when`, `where`, `why`, `how`, `authority`, `evidence`).
-  - Dispatches the message and retrieved context to several downstream services in parallel before aggregating their responses.
+  - Extracts centroids and provenance (`evidence.provenance.dataset`, `evidence.provenance.geodbid`) and mirrors them into a Chroma `geospatialfeatures` collection as documents and metadata.

-- This service therefore acts as a hippocampal buffer: it observes recent activity, enriches it with context and multi‑service analysis, then writes the results back into a persistent vector store for future use.
+- This GBIM + beliefs + Chroma stack therefore acts as a hippocampal buffer: it observes world‑tied entities and program semantics, enriches them with structured beliefs and spatial context, then writes them into a persistent vector store keyed by worldview, dataset, and feature identity for future use.

-In combination with the introspective and qualia layers described earlier, this provides a path from “what just happened” to “what the system will remember and use later,” in a form that can be inspected and audited.
+In combination with the introspective, qualia, and orchestration layers described earlier, this provides a path from “what exists and what just happened” to “what the system will remember and reuse later,” in a form that can be inspected and audited against concrete places and datasets.

 ---